cecat/camera-volume/README.md

 2. Move *cameravolume.yaml* to the */config* directory in Home Assistant

 3. If you don't already have */addons/local* in Home Assistant, create it.
-Then create a directory for this particular local addon, named *cameravolume*.
+Then create a directory for this particular local add-on, named *cameravolume*.
 Thus you now have */addons/local/cameravolume* in Home Assistant.

 4. Move all of the files in the *src* directory here into the */addons/local/caameravolume*